bry/bry/README.md

 ### 📚 Recent Interests/Reading

+- The Creative Act: A Way of Being by Rick Rubin
 - Leading with the Heart by Mike Krzyzewski
 - The Mom Test by Rob Fitzpatrick
 - Hackers & Painters: Big Ideas from the Computer Age by Paul Graham